mjtat/WazeJams-RShiny-Dashboard/README.md

 some other more interactive visualization library).

-Additionally, the back end data wrangling script organizes the data in such a way that you can do some basic time series forecasting.
+Additionally, the back end data wrangling script organizes the data in such a way that you can do some basic time series forecasting, specifically using the well known `forecast` library.
+I did some exploratory analysis (not in repo) using Facebooks newer library, `prophet`.

 This was an add-on I was planning once the MVP of this dashboard was completed.